ANDREAaNAPPI/ANDREAaNAPPI/README.md

 - <b>SIIAM:</b>
   - [Italian edition of the WHO Guidelines on the ethics and governance of artificial intelligence for health](https://github.com/ANDREAaNAPPI/SIIAM/blob/main/LG-AI-IT-def_1.pdf)
+    Winner of the *best article of an early-stage researcher* JMIR Award!
   - [A Machine Learning Algorithm for Survival Prediction in Bladder Cancer Patients Undergoing Cystectomy (preprint)](https://github.com/ANDREAaNAPPI/SIIAM/blob/main/A%20Machine%20Learning%20Algorithm%20for%20Survival%20Prediction%20in%20Bladder%20Cancer%20Patients%20undergoing%20Cystectomy%20PREPRINT.pdf)